Profound Review 2026: Pricing, Features & Honest Verdict

 Daily data refresh with SOC 2 certification

 Daily refresh across all monitored prompts and engines.
-After publishing an optimized page, you can see within 24-48 hours whether it's showing up in AI responses — versus waiting a full week on most competing tools.
+After publishing an optimized page, you can see within 24-48 hours whether it's showing up in AI responses, versus waiting a full week on most competing tools.

 Then there's the SOC 2 Type II certification.
 If you've never dealt with enterprise procurement, this might not register.
-But for brands in financial services, healthcare, or legal, SOC 2 isn't a feature — it's a gate.
+But for brands in financial services, healthcare, or legal, SOC 2 isn't a feature.
+It's a gate.
 No cert, no vendor approval, end of conversation.
 Profound is currently the only LLM visibility tool that holds it.

 AI Agents: custom automation for research and tracking

-AI Agents let you build automated workflows — competitive tracking, content gap analysis, research briefings — that run on a schedule without manual intervention.
+AI Agents let you build automated workflows (competitive tracking, content gap analysis, research briefings) that run on a schedule without manual intervention.
 Rather than logging in to check dashboards, you configure an agent to watch a product category across engines and generate a weekly brief on what changed.

 The trigger system is flexible.
 Set alerts for when a competitor gains a citation where they were previously absent, when a new source appears in AI responses for your tracked topics, or when content gaps emerge between what AI engines discuss and what you've published.